Literature

 We want to hear from you.

 Oxford Handbooks Online is a partnership between the publisher and the academic community, and we invite your questions about the content.
-Please feel welcome to email Julia Kostova, our Literature editor, with comments, suggestions, or questions.
+Please feel welcome to email Elda Granata, our Literature editor, with comments, suggestions, or questions.